-The concatenation window allows you to select the base and appended tables, and for each column in the base table to specify which column in the appended table corresponds to it.
-You may select a blank for this, in which case the column in question will have all null entries in the resulting table.
+The concatenation window allows you to select the base and appended tables, and for each column in the base table to specify what quantity in the appended table corresponds to it.
+You can either select a column from the appended table from the selection box, or type in an expression in the expression language referring to columns from the appended table.
+If you leave the field blank, the column in question will have all null entries in the resulting table.
+Only suitable columns are available for choosing from these column selectors, that is ones matching the data type of the base column.

 In some cases these column selectors may have a value filled in automatically if the program thinks it can guess appropriate ones, but you should ensure that it has guessed correctly in this case.
-Only suitable columns are available for choosing from these column selectors; in most cases this means numeric ones.
+If the two tables have essentially the same structure, the corresponding columns should all get filled in automatically.